MMA-HHG/MMA/README.md

 !!!
 There is memory allocated in every TDSE.
 Check there are no memory leaks, it matters now.

+## Local prolems:
+single_caller.c is a program to call a single TDSE simulation.
+The input is one numerical field at the instant.

 ## Extensions/features already presented in 1DTDSE
 THere is a list of features we added in the code throughout the time, we don't have them in the sheduler.
 But it would be worthy to re-introduce them simply by modifying the output structure.